SELCHP Modern Slavery and Human Trafficking Statement

 Modern slavery affects millions of victims worldwide.
 SELCHP recognises modern slavery as a growing global and local issue, and the important role we can all play in helping to eradicate it.
 The identification and prevention of modern slavery are a core part of our responsible business strategy, which we continue to build upon.

-This statement sets out the measures that SELCHP has in place in the UK, and the actions we have taken during 2022.
+This statement outlines the steps taken by SELCHP in the UK to identify modern slavery in our operations and supply chains during 2023.
 It also outlines our plans to continually improve the way in which we work to identify risk and advance initiatives to raise awareness.

 Our Structure, Business and Supply Chains